P1gm4le40/Basic-Python-for-Data-Science/README.md

 # Basic-Python-for-Data-Science
-part of my studies on python
+part of my studies on python trought Cognitive Class